 4.1 Site visit to Placement Partner

-4.1.1 If the partner does not have the required policies and procedures, and arrangements in place, then before a formal arrangement is established with a Placement Partner, the Placement Coordinator visits the site of the proposed activity to ensure that:
+4.1.1 If a Placement Partner does not have the required policies, procedures, and arrangements in place, then before a formal arrangement is established with a Placement Partner, the Placement Coordinator should, where possible, visit the site of the proposed Placement activity to ensure that:

-- All risks associated with the proposed placement are identified and minimised.
+- all risks associated with the proposed Placement are identified and minimised; and

 4.1.2 The Placement Coordinator may decide not to conduct a site visit if satisfied that the Placement Partner has appropriate policies and procedures relating to health and safety, risk mitigation and formalised orientation activities for new staff members.